-WIN will provide posterboards (8 feet wide X 4 feet high) for the poster display.
-Tables will not be available, so your poster should not be prepared in a “stand-alone” format.
-Push pins will be available at the conference.
-If you have special requirements for push pins (ie, color), please bring your own pins.
+WIN will provide standing poster boards (8 feet wide x 4 feet high) for the poster display.
+Tables will not be available.
+Push pins will be available.

-Due to the large number of accepted poster abstracts, each poster will be on display for a half day in the morning or afternoon on April 12, 13, or 14.
-The posters have been grouped into themes for each half day.
+Each poster will be on display for a half day in the morning or afternoon, and the posters will be grouped into themes for each half day.
+R&IE posters will be organized by institution.
 Conference participants may view the posters at their discretion.
-Coffee breaks will be served near the poster area, so you should plan to be at your poster board especially at those times.
-The times of the breaks and lunch hours will be printed in the conference program.
+Refreshment breaks will be offered in the poster area, and presenters should stand by their posters during those times.
+The times of the refreshment breaks will be printed in the conference program.

 - Keep labels and captions brief.